-Programmes for the prevention and control of infection with E. multilocularis in owned and stray dogs humans, the role of foxes, other wild canids, and dogs, the need to implement preventive and control measures, and the importance of responsible dog ownership.
+Programmes for the prevention and control of infection with E. multilocularis in owned and stray dogs

-In order to achieve success in the prevention and control of infection with E. multilocularis, the Competent Authority should carry out community awareness programmes to inform people of the risk factors associated with transmission of E. multilocularis.
-Such programmes should include information on the importance of echinococcosis in animals and
+In order to achieve success in the prevention and control of infection with E. multilocularis, the Competent Authority should carry out community awareness programmes to inform people of the risk factors associated with transmission of